zenvia/zenvia-openapi-spec/spec/info/description.md

 You can use [sandbox](#section/Getting-started-with-Sandbox) to start using and test this API immediately.

+## How to view your consumption report
+You can also access the Zenvia platform to view your [Consumption Report](https://app.zenvia.com/notifications/dashboard/api)

 # Getting started with Sandbox

 The fastest way to start using this API is our [Sandbox available on Zenvia platform](https://app.zenvia.com/home/sandbox).